w3f/General-Grants-Program/grants/speculative/python_substrate_api.md

 ```

 Documentation
-- Artefact 1: Getting started with the Python SCALE-codec
+- Artifact 1: Getting started with the Python SCALE-codec
-- Artefact 2: Getting started with the Python Substrate Interface
+- Artifact 2: Getting started with the Python Substrate Interface
-- Artefact 3: Documentation and usage of all RPC-methods for use with Postman
+- Artifact 3: Documentation and usage of all RPC-methods for use with Postman
-- Artefact 4: Documentation and usage of all RPC-methods with the GUI
+- Artifact 4: Documentation and usage of all RPC-methods with the GUI
-- Artefact 5: Running the Python Substrate API
+- Artifact 5: Running the Python Substrate API

 Payout: 12,500 USD